soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - How does it turn those into a number

 Try to avoid code in this section, treat it like an explanation to a non programmer.
+Each song has four attributes: genre, mood, energy, and tempo.
+The user provides their ideal values for each.
+Genre and mood get a fixed bonus for a match, while energy and tempo are scored by how close the numbers are.
+Songs that match on more things score higher and get recommended first
 ---

 ## 4. Data